 There are a number of banks and credit card companies that offer a wide selection of credit cards.
 It’s not always easy to choose the one that’s right for you.
 Sometimes, you may find an overlap of benefits and other times you may have to opt for more than one card to meet your specific needs.

 For instance, a business credit cardholder might need a card for business expenses, but may also need a card for cashback earnings at his local supermarket.
 A good way to wade through all the options out there is to compare credit cards.
-Check out our top-rated credit cards in the UK to start comparing and find the best card for you.

 3. Check your eligibility before applying

 A credit card is a fairly simple credit product to qualify for.
 In the UK, you’ll need to:

 - Be at least 18 years old (some credit card companies require a minimum age of 21)

 - Provide two to three years’ of UK address history

 - Be a UK resident with full rights